JVM-RingBuffer/RingBuffer/README.md

 - `jdk.internal.misc.Unsafe` methods are exposed without causing `IllegalAccessError`s.
 - `Atomic*` classes expose all the features supported by `VarHandle`s while having better names and reducing indirection.
 - `Platform.current()` returns the current OS and JVM architecture.
-- `Garbage` supports freeing off-heap memory on object GC, and listening to GC events and logging them.
+- `Garbage` supports freeing off-heap memory on object GC, listening to GC events and logging them.
 - `Assert`, `Check`, `Assume` and `Ensure` perform the bare-minimum work to check conditions, and have better names.
-- `ConcurrentStack` should be faster than `java.util.Stack`.
 - `*ArrayView`s allow to view an array as `List`.

 ## Download